-Headaches immediately following acoustic neuroma surgery should be anticipated, but typically respond well to medication (Prednisone, Ibuprofen) and resolve within several weeks.
+ANAUSA’s “Patient Info Booklet” entitled Headache Associated with Acoustic Neuroma Treatment (January 2018) examines how preventive measures during surgery introduced in recent years have greatly ameliorated post-craniotomy headaches.
+Some headache immediately following surgery should be anticipated due to the craniotomy and head positioning involved, but typically responds well to medication.
 Maintaining hydration is important.
-For relief from seemingly intractable headaches that persist for months or even years, some possible causes to discuss with professionals and investigate in the literature are: (a) over-medication with painkillers leading to ‘rebound’ headaches (b) headache ‘triggers’ such as caffeine, red wine, nuts, stress, tiredness, diet pills (c) occipital nerve damage or entrapment (d) craniectomy during surgery instead of cranioplasty.
-Some corrective measures to consider are: (a) preventive medication, Verapamil (b) muscle relaxants and neck muscle therapy (c) cranioplasty (d) alternative treatments such as massage therapy, acupuncture (e) stress reduction (f) keeping a headache diary.
-Achieving headache control can be difficult and is best done under the supervision of a neurologist experienced in headache management.
-As advised in ANA’s booklet Headache Following Acoustic Neuroma Surgery (2004): “In the most treatment-resistant cases, it may be necessary to treat post acoustic surgery headaches in a multidisciplinary pain center.”
+Getting up and moving around is important.
+For relief from headaches that persist, possible causes to examine with professionals and to investigate in the literature are (1) over-medication with painkillers; (2) headache ‘triggers’ such as caffeine, red wine, nuts, stress, tiredness, diet pills; (3) occipital nerve damage or entrapment.
+Some corrective measures to consider are: (1) preventive medication; (2) muscle relaxants and neck muscle therapy; (3) cranioplasty; (4) alternative treatments such as massage, acupuncture, stress reduction.
+Keeping a headache diary to review with your physician is a good idea.
+Achieving chronic headache control can be difficult and is best done under the supervision of a neurologist experienced in headache management.
+For the most treatment-resistant cases, working with a multidisciplinary pain center may be advisable.

 Depression & Memory